canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 tags: tutorial csharp
 ---

 You need to do a complex operation made of smaller consecutives tasks.
-This is how you can use the Pipeline pattern to achieve that. _Let's get started!_
+These tasks might change from client to client.
+This is how you can use the Pipeline pattern to achieve that.
+Let's implement the Pipeline pattern in C#.

 **With the Pipeline pattern, a complex task is divided into separated steps.** Each step is responsible for a piece of logic of that complex task.
 Like an assembly line, steps in a pipeline are executed one after the other, depending on the output of previous steps.

 > TL;DR Pipeline pattern is like the enrich pattern with factories.
 Pipeline = Command + Factory + Enricher

-## Problem
+## When to use the Pipeline pattern?

-You need to do a complex operation in your system.
-But, this complex operation consist of smaller tasks or steps.
-For example, make a reservation, generate an invoice or create an order.
-If a single task fails, you want to mark the whole operation as failed.
+You can use the pipeline pattern if you need to do a complex operation made of smaller tasks or steps.
+If a single task of this complex operation fails, you want to mark the whole operation as failed.
+Also, the tasks in your operation vary per client or type of operation.

-Also, the steps in your operation won't be the same every time.
-For example, they will vary per client, type of operation or any other input parameter. _Let's use the Pipeline pattern._
+Some common scenarios to use the pipeline pattern are booking a room, generating an invoice or creating an order.

-## Solution
+## Let's use the Pipeline pattern

 **A pipeline is like an assembly line in a factory.** Each workstation in an assembly adds a part until the product is assembled.
 For example, in a car factory, there are separate stations to put the doors, the engine and the wheels.

-You can create reusable **steps** to perfom each action in your "assembly line".
+With the pipeline pattern, you can create reusable **steps** to perfom each action in your "assembly line".
 Then, you run these steps one after the other in a pipeline.

-For example, in an e-commerce system to sell an item, you need to update the stock, charge a credit card, send a delivery order and send an email to the client.
+For example, in an e-commerce system to sell an item, you need to update the stock, charge a credit card, send a delivery order and notify the client.

 <figure>
 <img src="https://images.unsplash.com/photo-1567789884554-0b844b597180?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MXwxfDB8MXxhbGx8fHx8fHx8fA&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="Pipeline pattern in C#" />